lyz-code/blue-book/docs/coding/python/pypika.md

 Validation of SQL correctness is not an explicit goal of the project.
 Instead you are encouraged to check inputs you provide to PyPika or appropriately handle errors raised from your SQL database.

+After the queries have been built you need to interact with the database with other libraries.

 # [Installation](https://pypika.readthedocs.io/en/latest/1_installation.html)